 Three days in Rome is the ideal amount of time to get acquainted with the headline attractions of the Eternal City.

 Founded in the 8th Century BC, Rome’s famous seven hills have naturally seen a lot of modernizing since the time of centurions and caesars.
-Nevertheless, you’ll discover that what makes this city so incredible is how its past remains such a vital part of modern-day Roman life.
+Nevertheless, you’ll discover that what makes this one of the most beautiful cities in Italy is how its past remains such a vital part of modern-day Roman life.
 It’s also two capitals in one, with Vatican City embedded—literally and figuratively—in the city’s heart.